Time for Danville to christen Canal Park

 COVID-19 is likely here to stay, but fears surrounding the pandemic have diminished.

 Cases and hospitalizations are rising again nationally and statewide, which is discouraging.
-Not discouraging: Pennsylvania is averaging about 14 deaths per day from the virus through the first four days of May, a number that would rank in the bottom three of the now 27-month pandemic.
+Not discouraging: Pennsylvania is averaging about 13 deaths per day from the virus through the first six days of May, a number that would rank in the bottom three of the now 27-month pandemic.
 April’s average was 13.4 which is fifth-lowest.

 Those are stark contrasts to where the state was in January and February, two of COVID-19’s deadliest months.

-Unfortunately, the low death and case numbers mimic a 2021 summer lull which was followed by a fall and winter that.
+Unfortunately, the low death and case numbers mimic a 2021 summer lull which was followed by the massive surge of both in the winter.

 There is reason to be optimistic that the combination of increased vaccine coverage and effectiveness of medical treatment are powering this current lull.
 There is also reason to be cautious.